akosma/eBook-Template/README.md

 ---------------------

 1. Make sure AsciiDoc and dblatex are properly installed.
-2. Execute the booklet/build.sh script.
+2. Execute the `make` command.
 This will create the PDF, ePub and HTML versions of the book.
 3. The script also generates the .mobi (Amazon Kindle) version if the [kindlegen][3] tool is installed.